gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/README.md

 We believe that, since every message and condition of the sequence diagram must be justified by code in the codebase, the methods should stay as abstract as the coding is, with a textual explanation (when necessary) in the report.

 We also want to explain that when the first version of the sequence diagrams report was made, the boundary handling with buttons was then not understanded by us.
 After a deeper research, we managed to understand that "*mode button is pressed*" can be translated to the method ``isPressed()`` in the ``TextButton`` and ``ClickListener`` classes.

+The *strict* fragment was ambiguous in the first version of the sequence diagrams report.
+After modifying it, we've understood that in the current version, it must have the *strict* fragment in both *Change Turret's Target Mode* and *Change Turret's Target Environment* sequence diagrams, since different and not directly related lifelines have behaviors that must be from a *strict order*.

 The "*return*" in the return messages was explicitly written because in the *Visual Paradigm* application, we did not manage to hide the sequence numbers of the time line, which leads us to decide that a message with just a number would look weird.